Making sense of youth safeguarding

 We create Resonant Spaces for connection, learning and professional development to help you nurture relationships with young people and each other.

-A Resonant Collaboration learning event:
+Resonant Collaboration presents:

-Safeguarding with young people leaving, losing or changing faith
+Young people questioning, leaving, or changing faith

-Wed 8 July 2026 | 09:15 - 16:00 | Fazeley Studios, Birmingham
+Wed 21 October 2026 | 09:15 - 16:00 | Fazeley Studios, Birmingham

-Participating contributors include:
+Participating contributors and speakers include:

 Who we are